j-fu/coronaplot/docs/index.en.md

 ### Comment on these plots

 As described above, the case numbers are biased by the availability of tests.
 Increasing availability of tests due to government actions appears to be a possible cause of the initial growth of the rate for most countries.
 If all or a fixed percentage of cases would be detected, one should expect a constant growth rate.
-As a consequence, the  growth rate is overestimated by a unknown extent.
+As a consequence, the  growth rate in the beginning phase is overestimated by a unknown extent.
 On the other hand, if this interpretation is true, *and the availability of tests does not decrease* this also would mean that when the growth rate of detected cases is going down, the real  growth rate decreases as well.